Starbucks (SBUX)

 5. Revenue Growth

-With $37.18 billion in revenue over the past 12 months, Starbucks is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
+With $37.7 billion in revenue over the past 12 months, Starbucks is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
 Its scale also gives it negotiating leverage with suppliers, enabling it to source its ingredients at a lower cost.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing restaurant banners have penetrated most of the market.
+However, its scale is a double-edged sword because there are only a finite of number places to build restaurants, making it harder to find incremental growth.
 To accelerate system-wide sales, Starbucks likely needs to optimize its pricing or lean into new chains and international expansion.

-As you can see below, Starbucks’s sales grew at a tepid 5.8% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts).
+As you can see below, Starbucks’s sales grew at a tepid 5.7% compounded annual growth rate over the last six years.

-Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months, a slight deceleration versus the last six years.
-This projection doesn't excite us and indicates its menu offerings will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months, a slight deceleration versus the last six years.
+This projection doesn't excite us and implies its menu offerings will face some demand challenges.

 6. Restaurant Performance